app-hibrida-wpf-aspnet-webview2-astro

 </template>

 This component shows how to retrieve and display URL parameters.
-In the case of Astro, we are doing routing through Astro, which converts pages into static routes.
+In the case of Astro, the routing is being done through Astro, which converts pages into static Routes.

-Therefore, in this example, we will see how we could obtain the parameters that would be passed between pages, to function as a SPA.
+Therefore, in this example, we are going to see how we could obtain the parameters that would be passed between pages, to function like an SPA.

 <script setup>